-STEM certificate renewal: Beginning on September 1, 2019, renewal applications for residency, professional, initial, and continuing teacher and CTE certificates must document completion of at least 15 clock hours, or at least one goal from an annual professional growth plan (PGP), with an emphasis on STEM integration to meet this renewal requirement.
+Educators submitting renewal applications for residency, professional, initial, and continuing teacher and CTE teacher certificates with STEM-related endorsements must document completion of at least 15 clock hours, the equivalent in credit, or at least one goal from an annual professional growth plan (PGP), with an emphasis on STEM integration.

 - Computer Science

 - Designated Sciences: Biology, Chemistry, Physics, Earth & Space Science